Rick45/quick-arr-Stack/README.md

 #### VPN Option

-If you do not owne a VPN you can bypass this step.
+If you do not own a VPN you can bypass this step.
-  - Is required to comment the hilighed lines in the `docker-compose.yml`
+  - Is required to comment the highlighted lines in the `docker-compose.yml`
  example:
  ```sh
     #ports: